ClickBank

-ClickBank is a global e-commerce platform and affiliate marketplace, founded in 1998.
-The company has more than six million clients worldwide which secured it in becoming the 87th largest Internet retailer in North America.
+ClickBank is a global e-commerce platform and affiliate marketplace founded in 1998.
+The company has more than six million clients worldwide, making it the 87th largest Internet retailer in North America.

-In 2011, the site had attracted over 1,500,000 affiliate marketers.
-Approximately 100,000 of whom were designated as 'active' at any given time.

 ClickBank is an e-commerce platform for physical and digital products, digital content creators (also known as sellers) and affiliate marketers, who then promote them to consumers.
-ClickBank has an affiliate marketplace that assists vendors in building visibility and revenue-generating opportunities.

 In 2011, it offered over 46,000 individual products to its affiliate marketers.
-It has annual turn over $1 Billion USD.
+It has annual turnover of $1 Billion USD.